magentabusiness/magentabusiness.github.io/docs/trendz/anomaly/visualization.md

 - **If you want a simple, plug-and-play anomaly visualization:**
   - Use **Anomaly Report**.
-- **If you need flexible visualizations and don’t want to save anomalies to ThingsBoard:**
+- **If you need flexible visualizations and don’t want to save anomalies to IoT Hub:**
   - Use **Anomaly Fields**.
-- **If you need fine control over which anomalies are saved to ThingsBoard:**
+- **If you need fine control over which anomalies are saved to IoT Hub:**
   - Use **Anomaly Business Entity Fields**.

 ## Next Steps